17 Dec Australia road trip: Melbourne to Gold Coast

 It was a fun activity for everyone and they were all so creatively individual, Fletcher absolutely loved seeing the different designs on each Koala.
 Read about the structures, view a gallery and see the trail map on the Hello Koalas website.

 Leaving Port Macquarie, we drove 159km to Coffs Harbour.
 After stopping by the Big Banana, we were going to have lunch at the harbour but it was extremely busy and we couldn’t get a park.
 We settled for lunch in the Central Coffs plaza and after a little look around we drove to our accommodation for the night, Smugglers on the beach.
 Our apartment was a 2 bedroom near the sea.
 After checking in we walked to the nearby beach to put our feet in the water.

 We then decided to get back in the car for a short drive to The Forest Sky Pier at The Sealy Lookout, located in Bruxner Park Flora Reserve, Orara East State Forest.
 The short drive up winds through forest and passed banana plantations.
 At the top, the pier extends out over the edge of the lookout, providing views of the coastline.
-Whilst we were there, a wedding party were having professional photos taken against the lovely backdrop.
+Whilst we were there, a wedding party was having professional photos taken against the lovely backdrop.
 I managed to leave my camera at the apartment so didn’t get any photos.

 The Big Banana